Kasthooriman

 Kasthooriman is a 2003 Indian Malayalam-language romantic drama film written and directed by A. K. Lohithadas.
-Lohithadas remade the film in Tamil under the same title, with Meera reprising her role.
+Lohithadas remade the film in Tamil under the same title, with Meera and Shammi reprising their respective roles.

 Plot

 Sajan Joseph Alukka is a soft-spoken and studious young man, while his junior Priyamvada is smart and outgoing.
 Her close friend is in love with Sajan, but he avoids her by saying that his only ambition in life is to study hard and become an IAS officer.

 However, Priya follows him and digs out the truth that though he hails from a rich family, his father has gone bankrupt and has no money even to pay the exam fee.
 On hearing this, her friend ditches him.
 Slowly, Priya starts having a soft corner for him.
-She even pays his fees while Sajan tries to avoid her and treats this as an insult.
+She even pays his fees while Sajan tries to avoid her and treats her financial support as an insult.

 Sajan and Priya fall in love, and she supports him during his preparation for the IAS exam.
 She is over the moon when Sajan gets his IAS.
 However, things take a turn when Priya murders her abusive brother-in-law in self-defense and is sent to prison.
 Sajan waits for her return, and the two are reunited after Priya's prison term is completed.